Klim-Klymenko/Zombie-Shooter-Test-Task/README.md

 # Zombie-Shooter-Test-Task
-Test task for Octo Games
+Test Task as candidate as Junior Unity Debeloper for Octo Games

+If you have some issues - please, let me know